 - INGOs in particular need to engage much more with the marginalisation, climate crisis impacts, but also polarisation in their home societies, and the economic policies of their own governments.

 - Agencies need to fundamentally rethink purpose, role, and collaborations in a new world disorder.
 That must start with a critical self-examination, in each, about how it has been working, individually and as part of a wider sector.
 We must let go of mindsets and ways of working similar to those that drive today's crises.
 Only then can we consider, with fresh eyes, how we best contribute to what the world now needs.
-The Annex offers some initial points for such critical reflection.
-Find the full brief here.
+A second brief offers an initial set of questions for critical self-reflection.
+Find them here.

 WHEN DID YOU LAST DISCUSS YOUR DECISION-MAKING PRACTICES?